 Our certified therapists educate you about your injury, assess your current function, and design a personalized prescription for exercises to get you back on track and/or to restore strength and function after surgery.
 You’ll have access to a fully equipped gym, including isokinetic exercise equipment, isotonic weight machines, plyometric training tools and a heated therapeutic pool.

 Once physical therapy is completed, you may continue your exercise program in our facilities for up to four months.
 For a reasonable fee, patients can access all sports medicine equipment, including the therapeutic pool, and begin to transition to an independent exercise program for health and wellness.

 Our doctors use X-rays, fluoroscopy, stress radiography and advanced technologies, including ultrasound, MRI and CT scans, to better understand your injury or condition.

 Our sports medicine specialists offer neurocognitive tests to accurately assess you for concussion.
 That helps us better manage your recovery so you can return to the playing field quickly with no long-term effects.

-Through the Michael W. Krzyzewski Human Performance Lab at the Duke Sports Science Institute, known as the “K-Lab,” you will be offered specialized tests to evaluate your agility, speed, power, strength, stamina, flexibility, body composition and the ability of your body to use oxygen during exercise (VO2 max).
+Through the Michael W. Krzyzewski Human Performance Lab at the James R. Urbaniak, MD, Sports Science Institute, known as the “K-Lab,” you will be offered specialized tests to evaluate your agility, speed, power, strength, stamina, flexibility, body composition and the ability of your body to use oxygen during exercise (VO2 max).
 You’ll receive a biomechanical assessment of your functional needs, including gait (running/walking), sports and work activities, allowing us to design a training or rehabilitation program precisely suited to your needs.